Dphilomath/NITS-LAN-Proxy/README.md

 ```
 *Note: Don't confuse `apt.conf.d` with `apt.conf`*

-## Router
+### Router
-Add the network gateway IP in ignore list.
+Add the network gateway IP in ignore list to access you router configuration interface.

+### WhatsApp Mobile
+WhatsApp doesn't use network proxy settings and there's no configuration in the app to set a proxy \
+so you'll have to use a 3rd party proxy or VPN app.
+Some free apps include\
+...
+College Proxy
+openVPN
+ProxyDroid(root needed)
+...

+### Telegram
+Telegram desktop apps have proxy configuration options built-in.\
+Telegram mobile app has the option to set only SOCKS5 and MTProto proxy. \
+To configure **http** proxy, use Telegram X.